-However, some of the biggest and most sought after games are exclusive to PlayStation such as Spider-Man: Miles Morales, Ratchet & Clank: Rift Apart, Demon's Souls, God of War and Gran Turismo 7 to name a few.
+However, some of the biggest and most sought after games are exclusive to PlayStation such as Spider-Man: Miles Morales, Ratchet & Clank: Rift Apart, Demon's Souls, God of War, Horizon: Forbidden West and Gran Turismo 7 to name a few.

 It is worth considering the types of games you like to play and looking into specifics before you make a decision and find your favourite game is missing from your platform when it's too late.

 While the PS5 can, on select games, use both PS4 DualShock 4 and DualSense controllers and even mouse and keyboard for some, the PC is compatible with far more controller options.